SKawsar/Data_viz_using_python_for_beginner/README.md

 8. How to plot multiple figures in a single image?

-Lecture 03 objectives: scatter plot, Regression plot, Pair plot, Line plot Lecture 04 objectives: box plot, violin plot, Heatmap
+Lecture 03 objectives: scatter plot, Regression plot, Pair plot, Line plot
+9. Is there any correlation between the total number of calls of a customer and the total number of minutes?
+10. Is there any correlation between the total number of calls of a customer and the total bill?
+11. Is there any correlation between the total number of minutes of a customer has talked and the total bill?
+12. Why customers are churning?

+Lecture 04 objectives: box plot, violin plot, Heatmap
+13. How to find the statistical measures from the dataset?
+14. How to check the correlations between each feature within a single figure?